RajanKarki8/RajanKarki8/README.md

 - 👯 I’m looking to collaborate on software industry to gain coding skills
 - 🤔 I’m looking for developing some excellent project and i am working on it
 - 💬 Ask me about python, html,css ,database,cloud,networking
-- 📫 How to reach me: facebook and insta
+- 📫 How to reach me:
 -
 - ⚡ Fun fact: control with control